saurabh725682/student-study-portal/README.md

    - Get synonyms, antonyms, and example sentences

-    -Learn new words and expand vocabulary
+   - Learn new words and expand vocabulary

 ### 6. Wikipedia Search